NataliaSuarez/gpt-2-cloud-run/README.md

-# gpt-2-cloud-run
+# aitextgen

-App for building a text-generation API for generating text from [OpenAI](https://openai.com)'s [GPT-2](https://openai.com/blog/better-language-models/) via [gpt-2-simple](https://github.com/minimaxir/gpt-2-simple), and running it in a scalable manner *and effectively free* via Google's [Cloud Run](https://cloud.google.com/run/).
+App for building a text-generation API for generating text from [OpenAI](https://openai.com)'s [GPT-2](https://openai.com/blog/better-language-models/) via [aitextgen](https://github.com/minimaxir/aitextgen), and running it in a scalable manner *and effectively free* via Google's [Cloud Run](https://cloud.google.com/run/).
 This app is intended to be used to easily and cost-effectively allow others to play with a finetuned GPT-2 model on another dataset, and allow programmatic access to the generated text.

 The base `app.py` runs [starlette](https://www.starlette.io) for async/futureproofness, and is easily hackable if you want to modify GPT-2's input/output, force certain generation parameters, or want to add additional features/endpoints such as tweeting the generated result.